BD20OC/IASC-1P04/README.md

-# IASC-1P04
+# IASC-1P04 | Ben de Blois

-GitHub repository for IASC 1P04 course, Fall 2020
+Welcome to the website for my Twine Game, Created for the coures IASC 1P04 at Brock University

+## Playtest

+Playtest my games .[here].

+## Game Proposal Document

+Read the Documentation for my game .[here].